opensourceclaw/claw-ctx/README.md

 ## Project Overview

-claw-ctx is the **Context Engine** for OpenClaw.
+claw-ctx is the **Context Engine** for Agent.
 It intelligently assembles context from multiple sources including memory, conversation history, and external signals to provide AI agents with the right information at the right time.

 ### Core Features